aminnairi/virtual/README.md

 ## 1 Disclaimer

-:warning: This is just an exploration of mine, this wont be a big thing.
+This is just an exploration of mine, this wont be a big thing.
 Use it at your own risks.
-There are still a lot to improve.
+See [Todo](#7-todo) for a list of things to come.

 ## 2 Reasons to use